-- The mean μ_k and standard deviation σ_k associated with each component k.
-(Other kinds of mixture models will have other sets of parameters.) - The mixing proportions π_k , defined as $\Pr(z=k)$.
+- The mean $\mu_k$ and standard deviation $\sigma_k$ associated with each component k.
+(Other kinds of mixture models will have other sets of parameters.) - The mixing proportions $\pi_k$ , defined as $\Pr(z=k)$ .

-In the last lecture, we discussed three methods of parameter learning: maximum likelihood (ML), the maximum a-posteriori approximation (MAP), and the full Bayesian (FB) approach.
+In Lecture 7, we discussed three methods of parameter learning: maximum likelihood (ML), the maximum a-posteriori approximation (MAP), and the full Bayesian (FB) approach.
 For mixture models, we're going to focus on the first two.
 (There are fully Bayesian methods which look very much like the algorithm we'll discuss, but these are beyond the scope of the class.)